 Need to know the answer to can Guinea Pigs Eat Pears?
-Well then yes, guinea pigs can eat pears.
-They can eat regular pairs and Asian pears.
 If fed in moderation, pears can be a tasty treat for your cavy.
+They can eat regular pears and Asian pears.
 This fruit contains the essential nutrient vitamin C, which is essential for your guinea pig’s health.
 Vitamin C helps cavies to metabolize proteins, fight infections, and perform other important bodily functions.
 As guinea pigs cannot produce vitamin C themselves, they must get it from the foods that they can eat, like pears.

 Although pears are a great tasty treat for your cavy, they should only be fed occasionally and in small quantities.
 Pears, like many fruits, are very high in sugar.
 This sugar can give your guinea pig digestive problems in the short run and can contribute to diabetes in the long run.
 Therefore, you should limit the amount of sugar in your guinea pig’s diet.